Although I know no French, the usher's glare is universal:

 Her gentle warm hands move slowly over the cold unmoving

-These violent images of longing, love, and living passion.
+To these violent images of longing, love, living passion.

-In her darkness she holds a way of knowing that's not allowed
+In her darkness she has a way to know that's not allowed

 To me.
-I sneak a touch while the usher is turned but it is as
+I sneak a touch while the usher's turned but it is

-Nothing to her loving caress.
+As nothing to her caress.
 Once again, authorities

 Enforce the dualism of eye and hand.
-Why can we not join
+Why can't we join

-The understanding of sight and touch?
-It's what we need so we can feel
+The light of sight and touch?
+It's what we need so we can gain

 Peter Saint-Andre > Writings > Ancient Fire